This integrated commercial and community hub comprises a full-line supermarket, shops, medical centre, offices and 360 on-grade car parks.

 - Selections of finishes (including recycled materials) that derive inspiration from the agricultural and mining history of the area.
 The roof forms reflect a modern interpretation of the barn-style structures of the past.

-- Energy efficient solar panels that double as car park shade structures.
+- Energy efficient solar panels that double as car park shade structures generate 75% of the electricity for the building.

 ThomsonAdsett is continuing this collaboration with Sekisui House on Stage 2 of the design, which comprises seniors living and health precincts connected with the growth of the Ripley Town Centre.